ArtScienceLab/DANTE_Presets/README.md

 Connects the Rack (ableton) computer to the IOSONO, and the IOSONO to the speakers.
 Preset used for demo's and IOSONO setups.

+## IPEM - Maker space ambisonics from RACK PC
+Connects the rack pc (ableton) to the 8 inputs and outputs in the maker space (usecase: synthi ambisonics)

 ## ResetAll - IPEM only
 Resets ALL IPEM devices to their default state.
 This includes naming, ip adresses, latency, clock settings,  labels, etc.  Do not use unless there are networking issues.